bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/publicschoolteachers7202.markdown

 Yes, the U.S. is largely a society that favors whites just like Japan is a society that largely favors Asians and Nigeria is a society that largely favors blacks.
-Dominate group supremacy is a pernicious and persistent feature of *all* human societies.
+Dominant group supremacy is a pernicious and persistent feature of *all* human societies.
 This is not a uniquely white failing; it's a human failing.
 Rarified CRT, the theory that's [not taught in public